BitcoinDesign/Guide/guide/contribute/review.md

 - **Approve changes** - feedback approving the proposed changes.
 - **Request changes** - feedback explicitly suggesting changes.

-#### Best practices when reviewing a pull requests
+#### Best practices when reviewing pull requests

 **Do**

-- Leave a suggestion instead of general feedback whenever possible, especially for typo and grammar related feedback
+- Leave a suggestion instead of general feedback whenever possible, especially for typo and grammar-related feedback
 - Be humble and humble when reviewing
 - Be understanding and welcoming towards new contributors
 - If something is not clear enough, feel free to ask questions to the pull request author